 This style of yoga was developed by B.K.S.
 Iyengar in India.
-It is a system of yoga where some time is spent in each asana (pose) and a precise alignment of the body is focussed on.
-Often supports eg, bolsters, blocks, chairs etc. are used, to help people work towards achieveing the final shape of the pose.
+It is a system of yoga where time is spent in each asana (pose) and a precise alignment of the body is focussed on.
+Often supports eg, bolsters, blocks, chairs etc. are used, to help people work towards achieving the final shape of the pose.

 Iyengar teachers have to complete a rigorous two year programme to become introductory teachers.
 In order to be accepted on to the teacher training programme they need to have been attending Iyengar yoga classes for a minimum of 3 years and to be competant in the basic asanas and have a good understanding of the yoga system.

 This is an active yoga practiced using the pillars of the vinyasa flow style.
 Each class focuses on a theme, which is explored through Sanskrit chanting, readings, referenes to yoga scriptures, music, asana sequencing, pranyama and meditation.